 Speak with a Florida Personal Injury Attorney Today

 Many personal injury victims blindly assume that the defendant’s insurance company will cover their damages.
 This assumption is often incorrect.
 Insurance companies are quite clever when it comes to crafting exclusions and exceptions–and they will not hesitate to use the judicial process to enforce them.
 That is why if you are the victim, you need to work with an experienced premises liability attorney who can help you investigate and identify a lawsuit before it is filed.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.